-America is now firmly and uncomfortably ensconced in a new economic era.
-Not that long ago, the economy took a massive nosedive into the toilet and the Mother of All Flushes began to play out.
-We had been living on borrowed money for too many decades, and in recent years when borrowed money simply wasn't enough, incomprehensibly insatiable Wall Street plutocrats (with assistance from our trusted politicians) legislated themselves ditties like an increase in margin buying for investment banks from 12-1 to 40-1 (each $1 you put up buys you $40 in chips), sold millions of mortgages to people who couldn't possibly afford them, used many of those worthless mortgages as collateral for all kinds of speculative shenanigans, and invented arcane unregulated "derivatives" like Credit Default Swaps to trump themselves up even more mountains of imaginary money.
+As of 2009, America is now firmly and uncomfortably ensconced in a new economic era.
+In 2008, the economy took a massive nosedive.
+We had been living on borrowed money for too many decades, and in recent years when borrowed money simply wasn't enough, incomprehensibly insatiable Wall Street plutocrats (with assistance from our trusted politicians) legislated themselves ditties like an increase in margin buying for investment banks from 12-1 to 40-1 (each $1 you put up buys you $40 in chips), sold millions of mortgages to people who couldn't possibly afford them, used many of those worthless mortgages as collateral for all kinds of speculative shenanigans, and invented arcane unregulated "derivatives" like Credit Default Swaps to conjure themselves up even more mountains of imaginary money.
 Well, we now all realize that imaginary money can't pay bills, and with the blush off the flimflam, we've lapsed into a resigned state of realization that all we're worth a lot less than we thought we were.

 How does this sad news shake out in artland?
 On the buy side, less money, more regulation and tougher credit mean that discretionary capital (and the ability to access capital in general) has shrunk.
 As we all know, one of the great discretionary luxuries in life is art, and for many galleries and artists, selling it has become way more challenging than it's been in quite a while.
 To complicate matters, many so-called "art investors" who attempted to cash in either all or part of their pre-crash collections in order to raise quick cash when the economy scurried south were instead gifted with the rudest of awakenings, aka their art was far less liquid and at far lower prices than they thought it was.